 “For the past century, the car has dominated how we plan and grow our urban areas.
 We must now seize the opportunity to place people back at the heart of our cities and drive a human focused approach to the design of the built environment.
 A walkable neighbourhood is a better neighbourhood and the more we walk, the better our towns and cities will be in every respect.
 It will be great to see examples of how communities have improved their neighbourhoods and the benefits that come from even relatively small changes”

-A Part-Time PhD student at the University of Nottingham, Maxwell is an Environmental Journalist by profession and the Projects Co-ordinator at the Sheffield Environmental Movement (SEM).
+A PhD Research Student in Black Studies at the University of Nottingham, Maxwell is an Environmental Journalist by profession and the Projects Co-ordinator at the Sheffield Environmental Movement (SEM).
 Formerly a Portfolio Advisory Board Member of Imperial College's Open Air Laboratories (OPAL) Explore Nature project and a committee member of the Regional Environment Protection Advisory Committee (REPAC) Environment Agency for Yorkshire & Humber.

 Maxwell was also a Ramblers Board Member, and therefore has experience of the Ramblers’ unrelenting campaign to promote access for everyone irrespective of race, disability or background.

 "My perspective of what constitutes a good walking neighbourhood is the liveability of its environment - quality green spaces, pleasant spaces where people irrespective of their ability and background can access and socialise.
 I consider these spaces as places where people feel a sense of belonging and pride.
 Spaces where walking trails are tree-lined, well designed and signposted to improve walkability, where residents feel comfortable and safe to walk to improve their health/wellbeing.
 Where residents are inspired and motivated to take up walking because of the pleasant places and views nested within the grey and green infrastructure."

 Consultant in Public Health specialising in transport, public realm and planning